 “And her safety is that important to you?”
 Lady Anna asked.
 My instincts were blaring danger, but Nick told me to answer Lady Anna’s questions honestly.

-“Yes,” I answered, “First because she is the Lady-Apparent of my home.
-Second, because I still love her.”
+“Yes,” I answered, “She is the Lady-Apparent of my home.”
+I paused for a moment.

 “Even after everything she’s done to you?”
 Lady Anna asked, her voice almost a whisper.